 This often takes three forms: government-government; government-industry; government-enterprise agreements (Tsamenyi and Hanich 2008).
-The logic is similar to the above and involves setting limits through the allocation of fish quota and limits on time at sea.
+The logic is like the above and involves setting limits through the allocation of fish quota and limits on time at sea.
 Corruption/bribes can also be employed where fish stocks exceed quotas, or to negotiate quota levels.
 As a result of this, there is no way of establishing an accurate and reliable estimate of how much fish is removed from the oceans, thus leading to inaccurate stock assessments.

-Access agreements, which are often renewable and thus renegotiable, are often negotiated in secrecy (and may even be negotiated in a distant water fishing nation), such that there is little transparency around the process.
+Access agreements, which are often renewable and thus renegotiable, are often negotiated in secrecy (and may even be negotiated in a distant nation with an active fishing industry), such that there is little transparency around the process.
 Allegation of corruption around this have included a variety of forms, including all-expenses trips for the officials/their spouses; perks like lavish holidays, etc.

-1.2.4 Non-Observance of standards ('technical conservation')
+1.2.4 Non-observance of standards ('technical conservation')